zw1454/cs107-FinalProject/docs/nico_zheng.md

 ### Classes

  - Variables - A class that contains several dual number classes based on user's specification.
+This is to handle the case when the objective function is multivariate.
 The number of dual numbers contained is the number of variables used to form the objective function.
  - DualNumbers - A class that mimics the behavior of a node in the computational graph.
 When initialized, a dual number class is a single variable with user specified value.
  - AD - Abstract class for user to implement AD (either forward mode or backward mode).
  - ForwardMode - Abstract class to implement forward mode.